 I used to be a full-time anthropologist.
 Anthropologists often make statements of the form: "The So-and-so believe that..."
-Few of them have bothered to discuss whe they mean by "belief" (the most notable exception being Rodney Needham, 1972).
-Over the years, I have raised several objections to these attributions of beliefs, an have tried to outline a more fine-grained account of the cognitive attitudes involved (Sperber 1975, 1982/1985, 1990, 1994b, 1996).
-Just as the common term "jade" corresponds to two substances, jadeite and nephrite, with similar phenomenal properties but quite different chemical structures, the folk-psychological term "belief", have argued, corresponds to two psychological categories, similar in some behavioural and epistemological respects, but different in cognitive organisation and role call these two psychological categories "intuitive beliefs" and "reflective beliefs".
+Few of them have bothered to discuss what they mean by "belief" (the most notable exception being Rodney Needham, 1972).
+Over the years, I have raised several objections to these attributions of beliefs, and have tried to outline a more fine-grained account of the cognitive attitudes involved (Sperber 1975, 1982/1985, 1990, 1994b, 1996).
+Just as the common term "jade" correspond to two substances, jadeite and nephrite, with similar phenomenal properties but quite different chemical structures, the folk-psychological categories, similar in some behavioural and epistemological respects, but different in cognitive organisation and role.
+I call these two psychological categories "and "reflective beliefs".
 In this paper, I would like to develop the argument in a manner that addresses questions and objections that I have received from psychologists and philosophers of mind.